Career Pathways in Arts and Communications: Exploring Options and Exceptions

 The VR / AR pathway include careers focus on create immersive digital experiences:

-artists who create tthree-dimensionaldigital assets for vVR/ aARenvironments. -
+- 3d modelers artists who create tthree-dimensionaldigital assets for vVR/ aARenvironments.

-technicians who record human movement for translation into digital characters. -
+- Motion capture specialists technicians who record human movement for translation into digital characters.

 VR / AR careers combine cut edge technology with creative vision.
 Many professionals in this pathway have backgrounds in computer science, game design, or digital arts, with specialized training in VR / AR tools and techniques.